liskin/work.lisk.in/_drafts/linux-media-control.md

 Media keys work in every app I tried (but I haven't tried any that don't come pre-installed, like [vlc][]), and they work on lock screen as well, regardless of how long it's been paused/locked.
-Unfortunately they only start controlling the app after I've interacted with the play/pause button at least once, so when I open a video and press the play/pause key on the keyboard, instead of pausing the video, the Music app opens.
+Unfortunately, they only start controlling the app after I've interacted with the play/pause button at least once, so when I open a video and press the play/pause key on the keyboard, instead of pausing, the Music app opens.

 When multiple players are open, the last one that I interacted with is controlled, as it should be.
 When one of them is closed, however, the control